-The sultan's amazement and surprise were inexpressible, when he saw so many large, beautiful, and valuable jewels collected in He remained for some time motionless with admione dish.
-At last, when he had recovered himself, he received the ration. present from Aladdin's mother's hand, crying out in a transport of joy.
+The sultan's amazement and surprise were inexpressible, when he saw so many large, beautiful, and valuable jewels collected in one dish.
+He remained for some time motionless with admiration.
+At last, when he had recovered himself, he received the present from Aladdin's mother's hand, crying out in a transport of joy.
 'How rich and how beautiful!'
-After he had admired and handled all the jewels, one after another, he turned about to his grand vizier, and showing him the dish, said.
-'Look here, and confess that your eyes never beheld anything so rich and beautiful before.'
+After he had admired and handled all the jewels, one after another, he turned about to his grand vizier, and showing him the dish, said, 'Look here, and confess that your eyes never beheld anything so rich and beautiful before.'
 The vizier was charmed.
 'Well,' continued the sultan, 'what sayest thou to such a present?
 Is it not worthy of the princess my daughter?
-And ought I not to bestow her on one who values her at so great a price?'
+And ought I not to bestow her on one who values her at so great a of being shab up, were open.
+The street ! sorrq